unitone-labs/FlameWire/README.md

 **FlameWire** is a specialized **subnet within the Bittensor network** designed to provide **decentralized RPC, node, and API services** for multiple blockchains.

-Like Alchemy, Ankr, or other infrastructure providers—but fully decentralized FlameWire democratizes blockchain infrastructure access, beginning with **Ethereum**, **Bittensor**, and **Solana**, and expanding further.
+Like Alchemy, Ankr, or other infrastructure providers—but fully decentralized FlameWire democratizes blockchain infrastructure access, beginning with **Ethereum**, **Bittensor**, and **SUI**, and expanding further.

 ---